Do Eggs Need to Be Refrigerated?

 Now that we’ve figured out whether or not eggs need to be refrigerated, it’s also important to note that how you do this matters too.
 According to Jaydee Hanson, policy director for The Center for Food Safety, eggs need to be kept in a refrigerator that’s at least 40 degrees or cooler.
 “If you’ve kept an egg at the right temperature, it’s not going to kill you,” he says.

 No matter cage free vs. free range, Saunier recommends storing eggs in the core of the refrigerator rather than on the door because the “door temperature isn’t as easily controlled as the interior,” and it’s likely warmer in the door.
 She also recommends keeping the eggs in their carton or a covered container to minimize cross-contamination by other food products.
 The CDC even advises you wash your hands after handling eggshells, as well as cleaning any surfaces, like countertops, that the eggs come into contact with.
+Don’t toss the shells into the bin instead use eggshells for plants.

 How to avoid getting sick from eggs